KauzClay/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/installing-manually.hbs.md

      -n tap-install
    ```

-1. Confirm that the required packages are installed and reconciled successfully by running:
+1. Confirm that the required packages were installed and reconciled by running:

    ```console
    kubectl get pkgi -A